Save big this summer with Walmart deals on vacuums, patio furniture and home essentials

 Prices were accurate at the time this article was published but may change over time.

-This article originally appeared on Reviewed: Walmart deals: 70+ deals on Ninja, Dyson and Meta Quest
+This article originally appeared on Reviewed: Walmart deals: 70+ deals on Ninja, Apple and Meta Quest